FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 <img src="https://i.postimg.cc/85XyDTzZ/image.png">

 ### C3 Component Model
-In this model you can see which services the client uses, if a user makes a request, it goes trough the controller that allows the user to use the sensor data, the data access component will provide the functionality related to signin in and sensor data storage.
+In this model you can see which services the client uses, if a user makes a request, it goes through the controller that allows the user to use the sensor data, the data access component will provide the functionality related to signing in and sensor data storage.

 <img src="https://i.postimg.cc/7LFRTHkb/image.png">